Flintlock: The Siege of Dawn

 - 43 % negative mentions

 The atmosphere in Flintlock is characterized by a blend of engaging combat and dynamic environments, reminiscent of titles like Atlas Fallen and God of War.
-While it sacrifices some of the darker, more haunting elements typical of souls-like games, it successfully creates an eerie beauty through its setting and narrative, which enhances the overall experience without being intrusive.
+While it sacrifices some of the darker, dungeon-crawling elements typical of souls-like games, it successfully creates an eerie beauty through its setting and narrative, enhancing the overall experience without being intrusive.
 The music and sound effects contribute positively, though they are not particularly remarkable.

-“The music is dynamic and atmospheric (although not remarkable) and the sound effects are also good.”
+“The music is dynamic and atmospheric, and the sound effects are also good.”

 “Flintlock offers way more engaging combat with the axe and guns combo, verticality and platforming centered around in-air maneuvering, and world interactions, at the expense of some of the pure, drippingly dark atmosphere of Ashen's dungeon crawling.”